uz1pk/tech-notes/networking/OSI Overview.md

 # TLS/SSL

-Going to cover TLS/SSL since it doesn't really belong in any of the other sections and is relatively straight forward to understand.
+Going to cover TLS/SSL here, since it doesn't really belong in any of the other sections and is relatively straight forward to understand.
 # Important notes

 - For ANY device to have connectivity.
 It must have an assigned IP address, subnet mask, default gateway (router IP) and DNS server (Also an IP address) configureed.